 After the priority deadline, the Office of Admissions utilizes a rolling admission process (first-come, first-serve) until the class is full.

 How much does it cost?

 Education is provided tuition-free by the State of Indiana.
 Families of residential students pay a room and board fee of $3,520 per year (including a $100 enrollment deposit to reserve the student’s place) and a textbook and supplies fee of $260 per year.
 Families of non-residential students pay $200 per year (including a $100 enrollment fee to reserve the student’s place) and a text book and supply fee of $260 per year.
 Other expenses that may be incurred by families are for transportation, personal items, and the selection of options such as the yearbook, rental of a graphing calculator, and dual credit classes.

 Residential students are furnished three meals a day, seven days a week.
-Residential and non-residential students will receive a wireless laptop computer to use, while enrolled at the Academy, if they do not already have one.
+Residential and non-residential students may rent a wireless laptop computer to use, while enrolled at the Academy, if they do not already have one.